sahiladit/sahiladit/README.md

-- 👋 Hi, I’m @sahiladit
+👋 Hi, I’m @sahiladit
-- 👀 I’m interested in coding ,playing chess.
+- 👀 Passionate about coding and problem-solving.
+I also enjoy playing chess.
-- 🌱 I’m currently learning MERN stack and C++
+- 🚀 Proficient in MERN stack and currently diving deep into AI.
+- 🔍 Exploring AI, automation, and software development.
-- 📫 How to reach me from linked https://www.linkedin.com/in/sahiladit/
+- 📫 Connect with me on LinkedIn: [Sahil Adit](https://www.linkedin.com/in/sahiladit/)
 - 😄 Pronouns: He/Him

 <!---
 sahiladit/sahiladit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.